inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 Why should I publish data to OpenEBench?
 ========================================
 As metion before, OpenEBench is the benchmarking and technical monitoring platform for bioinformatics tools, web servers and workflows.
 Publishing data from the  benchmarking workflows implies:

 - Data will become publicly available on the OpenEBench data portal.
 - Data will receive a unique OpenEBench identifier.
-This allow user to afterwards refrencee that data in publications or publish it to a remote repository, B2SHARE.(+ info - "Publish your data to EUDAT")
+This allow user to afterwards refrencee that data in publications or publish it to a remote repository, B2SHARE.
+More info: `Register your tool <https://openebench.readthedocs.io/en/dev/how_to/participate/publish_eudat.html>`_.
 - Data will be stored on the internal OpenEBecnh datastore (not persistent)

 Who is allowed to do?